 On February 9, 2018, Katherine Witherspoon was interviewed on WILM 1450/ WDOV 1410 radio station about sexual harassment and sexual orientation discrimination in the workplace.
 If you’d like to listen to the interview or read the transcript, please see below.

 Questions about sexual harassment and sexual orientation in the workplace?
 Contact Katherine Witherspoon at

 Dace Blaskovitz: Welcome back to Money and Politics in Delaware.
 I’m your host.
 I’m Dace Blaskovitz and I’m the President and majority owner of the Wealth Advisors LLC, which is a full service brokered firm headquartered in Wilmington, Delaware.
 We bring you a great program segment one sexual harassment.
-Katharine Witherspoon is back with us, a local attorney fascinating story that we continue to chat about.
+Katherine Witherspoon is back with us, a local attorney fascinating story that we continue to chat about.
 Segment 2 we continue our monthly series with the local SBA, which have been a huge success.
 Second half, arguably our most popular guests and that is John Stapleford, economist.
 If he gets on the air and says what I think he is, the fact is he is the player with the numbers at least that is what he might suggest.
 So we will come back to the program.

 Katherine Witherspoon: Thanks Dace, it’s great to be here.